 Due to the practical nature of the ECD program, a number of mature students enter with years of related experience.
-Students may demonstrate their knowledge and skills and if successful receive credit for prior knowledge gained in the field:
+A variety of methods have been developed to allow students to demonstrate their knowledge and skills and thus receive credit for prior knowledge gained in the field.
+These include:

-Challenge Exams
+Challenge Exams The ECD

-The ECD program has developed Challenge Exams which allow students to receive credit for prior knowledge gained in the field.
-Students must be enrolled in the ECD program to be eligible to challenge any ECD course.
-For more information, contact the ECD co-ordinator at 867.668.8793.
+program has developed Challenge

+Exams which allow students to

+receive credit for prior knowledge

+gained in the field.
+Students must

+be enroled in the ECD program to

+be eligible to challenge any ECD

+course.
+For more information,

+contact the instructor/co-ordinator

+at 867.668.8793.